 If you want joint custody of your child and want to be an “equal parent” then it is important to get legal advice from a top London child solicitor on how to best present your case for equal parenting.

 The best London child solicitors believe that when it comes to asking the family court to make a child arrangements order that provides for equal parenting then the presentation and preparation of a father’s case is the key to getting a child arrangements order that meets father and child’s needs.
 In time, the job of a London child solicitor may become easier with child custody law reform, but in the meantime, parents need a child custody solicitor who will listen to what they want and advise on the best way of achieving joint custody and shared parenting.

 How can OTS Solicitors help?

 OTS Solicitors advise on all aspects of child law and child maintenance law.
 The child law team has substantial experience of resolving disputes over custody, access, contact and shared parenting arrangements and negotiating child maintenance.

 Offering pragmatic advice, negotiation and representation in court proceedings for child arrangements orders, the friendly and approachable child law team at OTS Solicitors will work with you to help resolve custody, access and parenting arrangements.

-Please get in touch with us on [telephone: telephone] to arrange an appointment to speak to one of our experienced London child law solicitors.
+Please get in touch with us on 0203 959 9123 to arrange an appointment to speak to one of our experienced London child law solicitors.